AndreasG11/MAE224/Example-3-:-Servos.md

 Download the [Source](https://github.com/mkfu/MAE224/tree/master/Source%20Files) files if you have not already.

-In this tutorial, we will learn how to turn a servo.
+In this tutorial, we will learn how to control a servo.

 #MATLAB
 ##Servo